When fitting a lens model using a pixelized source reconstruction, it is common for unphysical and inaccurate lens models to be estimated.

 Analysis object as follows:

-positions_likelihood = al.PositionsLHPenalty(positions=positions, threshold=0.3) analysis = al.AnalysisImaging( dataset=imaging, positions_likelihood=positions_likelihood )
+positions_likelihood = al.PositionsLHPenalty(positions=positions, threshold=0.3) analysis = al.AnalysisImaging( dataset=dataset, positions_likelihood=positions_likelihood )

 An alternative penalty term is available via the